Onion Soup

 Storage and Reheating

 Store leftover onion soup in an airtight container in the refrigerator for up to 3 days.
-To reheat, simply warm it on the stovetop or in the microwave.
-This soup can be frozen for up to 3 months, but you may want to add fresh cheese before serving.
+To reheat, warm it on the stove or in the microwave.
+It can also be frozen for up to 3 months; just be sure to leave out the cheese topping until reheating.

 Cooking Mistakes